Gorilla

 Action

 Use this setting to decide whether to start or stop the background audio.
-Please note that the Background Audio doesn't loop automatically, so when the entire file has played, it will just stop (even, if you haven't included the stop setting in your task).
 If you just want the audio to stop, you don't need to add a file into the 'Audio' setting above.

 Container